nashville-software-school/client-side-mastery/book-3-blind-mice/chapters/LEGISLATION.md

 # Final Challenge: Tracking the Money

-Use `fetch` to get all of the related data to build a card for each politician.
-It should list the bills they have sponsored, and any companies that have contributed to a PAC that has a shared interest for each bill.
+In this final part of Honest Abe, you task is to list all politicians along with the following information for each one.

+* Bills the politician has sponsored.
+* PACs that have donated to the politician's campaign.
+* Corporate influencers.
+Influencing corporations share the same interests as the politician's legislation, and have contributed to PACs that have contributed to the politician.

 > **HINT:** We will give you **one** hint.
 You will need to use the [`Promise.all()`](https://attacomsian.com/blog/promise-all-javascript) method to [resolve multiple fetch](https://appdividend.com/2019/01/03/javascript-promise-all-example-promise-all-tutorial/) calls at the same time.